-Industrial attitudes of active white collar civil service trade unionists.
+The industrial attitudes of active white collar civil service trade unionists.

 The thesis contains further evidence which shows how overt Government attitudes gradually transformed its hitherto intentionally docile workers into a militant workforce.
 It illustrates the process by which the Government anaesthetized itself in order to overcome the growing militancy among its employees.
 It delineates a connection between Government practices in the area of industrial relations and low morale in the civil service.
 Analyses of data gathered through a wide ranging survey provide substantive grounds for a categorical dismissal the myth that higher grade civil servants were right wing and were consequently less militant than lower grade civil servants, and more prone to shirk their unions' activities.
 It amply demonstrates how the attitude of active white-collar civil service trade unionists to industrial action is influenced more by their

 |Item Type:||Thesis (PhD)|

-|Additional Information:||A thesis submitted in partial fiilfilment of the requirements of the Council for National Académie Awards for the degree of Doctor of Philosophy.|
+|Additional Information:||A thesis submitted in partial fulfilment of the requirements of the Council for National Academic Awards for the degree of Doctor of Philosophy.|

-|Research Areas:||Business > Leadership, Work and Organisation|
+|Research Areas:||A. > Business School > Leadership, Work and Organisations|

-|Deposited On:||28 Jun 2010 15:43|
+|Date Deposited:||28 Jun 2010 15:43|